BaizhumanovAlisher/Distributed-Arithmetic-Expression-Calculator/README.md

 # Rules for expression

-1) expression should start with number
-2) expression should not contain extra symbols
+1) expression should not contain extra symbols
-3) digit should not start with zero
-4) expression should contain operations
-5) it is forbidden to divide by zero
-6) brackets should be correct
+2) brackets should be correct
-7) it is forbidden to use allowed chars nearby

 # Token idempotency
 - Header: `X-Idempotency-Token`